wafia7510/kitty-connect/READMe.md

   - Collect feedback from a group of users to identify any usability issues.

 ## Accessibility Testing
-- **Screen Reader Tests:**
-  - Use tools like NVDA and VoiceOver to test accessibility.
 - **Color Contrast:**
   - Verify that text is readable and elements are distinguishable.